jcampbell05/NiceSupportMapFragment/README.md

 Original Fix which this Class is based upon -  https://github.com/jfeinstein10/SlidingMenu/issues/168

-Special thanks to to Gemerson Ribas (gmribas) and David Thompson (Pepsi1x1) for their help.
+Special thanks to to Gemerson Ribas (gmribas), Kai Eckardt (Servus7) and David Thompson (Pepsi1x1) for their help.

 Install
 -------